abirken/lab-website/_posts/2024-07-18-Ben-grad-blog.markdown

 ---
 layout:     post
 title:      On the Origin of Theses
-author:     Ben Hurley
+author:     Birkenbach-Oremus Lab
 tags: 		  posts
 subtitle:  	New MMP grad Ben Hurley reflects on the evolution of his research
 ---
 <!-- Start Writing Below in Markdown -->
-In my two short years at the University of Delaware, my research has undergone a few changes.
+> In my two short years at the University of Delaware, my research has undergone a few changes.
 In the spring of 2023, I found myself trudging up a gravel path to interview the UD Dairy Operation about their cows.
 In the spring of 2024, I completed my master’s degree after defending a research project on shellfish permitting in Washington state.
 The path from cows to clams had its twists, but it was nothing if not enriching.

-I entered the Master's in Marine Policy program with a background in marine science.
+> I entered the Master's in Marine Policy program with a background in marine science.
 My research experience was largely limited to analyzing fish guts, and the idea of designing a policy-based research question was daunting.
 I was unsure of even where to start in picking a research question that was worth studying: meaningful in some way, yet able to be tackled by a novice researcher.
 An elusive balance.

 With just two years to work with, my advising team and I hit the ground running.
 My courseload was frontloaded with classes heavy in economic research methods so that I could quickly develop the skills needed for my